-Dwight Peck's low-res photos
+Dwight Peck's farm photos

 Farms of the Jura in winter

-[The Jura mountains run in a southwest-northeast direction along the border between France and Switzerland, from Geneva (Genève) to Basel (Bâle), holding at about 1300-1400 meters altitude (4350-4500 feet), and peaking in the range of 1650 meters (5450 feet).
-These photos of high alpage farms in winter are mainly from the southwestern end of that range, between the cities of Geneva and Vallorbe.]
+The Jura mountains run in a southwest-northeast direction along the border between France and Switzerland, from Geneva (Genève) to Basel (Bâle), holding at about 1300-1400 meters altitude (4350-4500 feet), and peaking in the range of 1650 meters (5450 feet).
+These photos of high alpage farms in winter are mainly from the southwestern end of that range, between the cities of Geneva and Vallorbe.

 Le Crot

 We're trotting around the east side of Le Crot with a nice view on the horizon: (from left) Mont Pelé (1532m), forested and frequently unfindable amongst the trees; an unnamed middle one (1515m), and Mont Sala (1511m) on the right.
-They're about four kilometres away from us now, up on the Jura ridgeline.
+They're about 4 kilometres away from us now, up on the Jura ridgeline.

 We circumambulate the building (we're standing on a pile of forestry logs for this shot from the north), squeezing off digital shots to choose from later, changing the AA batteries from time to time.

-And the front, facing out over Lake Geneva to the south.
+And the front, facing out over Lake Geneva to the south

 We also, whenever we can, catch a picture with the name of the farm in it: in this case, Le Crot.

 Feedback and suggestions are welcome if positive, resented if negative, .
 All rights reserved, all wrongs avenged.
-Posted 7 May 2001, revised 28 June 2007.
+Posted 7 May 2001, revised 7 January 2010, 23 December 2016, 20 January 2020.

 Farms of the Jura in winter